 Annual Cash Bonuses.
 All of our named executive officers participate in the Compass Therapeutics, Inc. annual cash bonus program, which promotes and rewards the executives for the achievement of key strategic and business goals.
-For 2020, the compensation committee assessed the performance of each of the executive officers and considered the Company's achievement of pre-determined strategic and business goals.
-Accordingly, Dr. Bisker-Leib received a discretionary cash bonus based on her performance in 2020 equal to \$160,000, which was 133% of her target bonus for 2020.
+For 2020, the Compensation Committee assessed the performance of each of the executive officers and considered the Company's achievement of pre-determined strategic and business goals.
+Accordingly, Dr. Bisker-Leib received a discretionary cash bonus based on her performance in 2020 equal to \$160,000, which was 133% of her target bonus.
 As noted above, Dr. Schuetz elected to receive his bonus in additional equity.
+For 2021, Dr. Schuetz received a discretionary cash bonus based on his performance in 2021 equal to \$450,000.
+Dr. Bisker-Leib received a discretionary cash bonus based on her performance in 2021 equal to \$320,000, which was 200% of her target bonus.
+Dr. Kalled received a discretionary cash bonus based on her performance in 2021 equal to \$115,500, which was 100% of her target bonus.

 Equity Awards.
-The board of directors believes that equity grants provide executives with a strong link to the Company's long-term performance, create an ownership culture and help to align the interests of executive officers and the Company's equity holders.
-Accordingly, the compensation committee periodically reviews the equity incentive compensation of the named executive officers and from time to time may grant equity incentive awards to them.
-In 2020, the board of directors granted options to purchase an aggregate of 750,000 and 600,000 shares of common stock to Dr. Schuetz and Dr. Bisker-Leib, respectively.
-In February 2021, the board of directors granted options to purchase an aggregate of 700,000 and 400,000 shares of common stock to Dr. Schuetz and Dr. Bisker-Leib, respectively.
+The Board of Directors believes that equity grants provide executives with a strong link to the Company's long-term performance, create an ownership culture and help to align the interests of executive officers and the Company's equity holders.
+Accordingly, the Compensation Committee periodically reviews the equity incentive compensation of the named executive officers and from time to time may grant equity incentive awards to them.
+The following equity was granted by the Board of Directors to Dr. Schuetz: in August 2020, options to purchase an aggregate of 500,000 shares of common stock, in December 2020, options to purchase an aggregate of 250,000 shares of common stock, in February 2021, options to purchase an aggregate of 700,000 shares of common stock, in November 2021, restricted stock units of 600,000 and in February 2022, options to purchase an aggregate of 700,000.
+The following equity was granted by the Board of Directors to Dr. Bisker-Leib: in August 2020, options to purchase an aggregate of 600,000 shares of common stock, in February 2021, options to purchase an aggregate of 400,000 shares of common stock, in November 2021, restricted stock units of 600,000 and in February 2022, options to purchase an aggregate of 500,000 shares of common stock.
+The following equity was granted by the Board of Directors to Dr. Kalled: in May 2021, as part of her offer of employment, options to purchase an aggregate of 260,000 shares of common stock and in February 2022 options to purchase an aggregate of 60,000 shares of common stock.